 What Insurance does enTrust accept?

-We accept most major insurances including Medicare, Aetna, Cigna, Community Health Choice, Blue Cross Blue Shield, Tricare, United Health Care, UMR, Humana, and others.
-If your insurance is not listed, please contact the clinic to verify.
+We accept most major insurances including Medicare, Aetna, Cigna, Blue Cross Blue Shield, Tricare, United Health Care, UMR, Humana, and others.
+If your insurance is not listed, please contact your insurance company to confirm.

 How long do I have to wait to be seen?